Friday, November 1, 2024

 Bright Side of the Road (1979)

 I always prefer to post live versions, but this studio version is my personal favorite.
+Fun starts at 2:44.
+Not to be missed.

 Have I told You lately (1989)